 Special Needs Plans

-The Medicare Modernization Act of 2003 (MMA) established a Medicare Advantage (MA) coordinated care plan (CCP) that was specifically designed to provide targeted care to individuals with special needs.
-In the MMA, Congress identified “special needs individuals” as: 1) institutionalized beneficiaries; 2) dual eligibles; and/or 3) individuals with severe or disabling chronic conditions as specified by CMS.
-MA CCPs that are set up to provide services to these special needs individuals are called “Specialized MA plans for Special Needs Individuals,” or SNPs.
-SNPs offer the opportunity to improve care for Medicare beneficiaries with special needs, primarily through improved coordination and continuity of care.
-SNPs may be any type of MA CCP, including a health maintenance organization (HMO), or a local or regional preferred provider organization (PPO) plan.
+The Medicare Modernization Act of 2003 (MMA) established an MA CCP specifically designed to provide targeted care to individuals with special needs.
+In the MMA, Congress identified “special needs individuals” as: 1) institutionalized individuals; 2) dual eligibles; and/or 3) individuals with severe or disabling chronic conditions, as specified by CMS.
+MA CCPs established to provide services to these special needs individuals are called “Specialized MA plans for Special Needs Individuals,” or SNPs.
+42 CFR 422.2 defines special needs individuals and specialized MA plans for special needs individuals.
+SNPs were first offered in 2006.
+The MMA gave the SNP program the authority to operate until December 31, 2008.

 - Page last Modified: 02/22/2016 1:41 PM

 - Help with File Formats and Plug-Ins